-(Q) Professional service contracts (audits, owner-certified submissions in accordance with § 3560.302(a)(2), tax returns, energy audits, utility allowances, architectural, construction, rehabilitation and inspection contracts, etc.)
+(Q) Professional service contracts (audits, owner-certified submissions in accordance with § 3560.308(a)(2), tax returns, energy audits, utility allowances, architectural, construction, rehabilitation and inspection contracts, etc.)

 The revisions and additions read as follows:

 (a) General.
-(1) Borrowers that receive $500,000 or more in combined Federal financial assistance must include an independent auditor's report, financial statements and notes to the financial statements, supplemental information containing Agency approved forms for project budgets and borrower balance sheets, report on internal controls and compliance, and a schedule of current and prior year finding and corrective actions (if applicable).
-Borrowers must include the audit with their annual financial reports submitted to the Agency.
+(1) For-profit borrowers that receive $500,000 or more in combined Federal financial assistance must include an independent auditor's report that includes, financial statements and notes to the financial statements, supplemental information containing Agency approved forms for project budgets and borrower balance sheets, a report on internal control over financial reporting and on compliance and other matters based on an audit of financial statements in accordance with Government Auditing Standards; a report on compliance for each major program and internal control over compliance (if applicable).
 Federal Financial Assistance is defined in accordance with 2 CFR 200.40.

 (b) Performance standards.
 All Borrowers must certify that the housing meets the performance standards below:

 * * * * *

 (8) There have been no changes in project ownership other than those approved by the Agency and identified in the certification.

 (9) Real estate taxes are paid in accordance with state and/or local requirements and are current.